Siege of Sadr City: 2006–2007 sectarian killings

-Operation Imposing Law and the August 2007 cease-fire
+Operation Imposing Law and the August 2007 cease–fire

-In February 2007, the Coalition launched Operation Imposing Law with the sole purpose of taking back Baghdad from the insurgents.
-Heavy street battles, block by block, neighborhood by neighborhood, ensued for the next six months.
-There were several skirmishes on the outskirts of Sadr City but the Coalition left that part of the capital to be taken last.
+In February 2007, the coalition launched Operation Imposing Law with the sole purpose of wresting control of Baghdad from the insurgents.
+Heavy street battles, block-by-block, neighborhood-by-neighborhood, ensued for the next six months.
+There were several skirmishes on the outskirts of Sadr City but the coalition refrained from directly assaulting the district for the time being.
+During the spring and summer of 2007, several members of the British SAS, serving as part of Task Force Knight, were seriously wounded as the task force extended its operations into Sadr City.
 By late November the operation ended with southern portions of Baghdad still remaining in al-Qaeda hands and the whole of Sadr City still under Mahdi Army control.

-In late August heavy fighting erupted in Karbala between the Mahdi Army and policemen who were members of the rival Supreme Islamic Iraqi Council.
+In late August, heavy fighting erupted in Karbala between the Mahdi Army and policemen who were members of the rival Supreme Islamic Iraqi Council.
 More than 50 people were killed.
-After that Sadr declared a unilateral cease-fire to be implemented by all branches and elements of the Mahdi Army.

-The cease-fire was observed by most of the Mahdi Army, but the Coalition forces still continued to harass the Mahdi Army with constant raids.
-The Coalition stated they were only targeting rogue elements of the militia.
+Following this, Sadr declared a unilateral cease-fire to be implemented by all branches and elements of the Mahdi Army.
+The cease-fire was observed by most of the Mahdi Army, but coalition forces still continued to harass the Mahdi Army with constant raids.
+The coalition stated they were only targeting rogue elements of the militia.
 However, during this time a complete reorganisation of the Mahdi Army was conducted and almost all of the criminal and rogue elements of the militia were eliminated by Sadr.
-But despite this Coalition raids continued into March 2008.
+Despite this, coalition raids continued into March 2008.